rigwild/waifu-stealer/README.md

 Your `lib.js` file must export a function called `run`, which will be awaited.

-The string returned by your `run` function will get sent to the Telegram chat (returning a string is optional).
+The data returned by your `run` function will get sent to the Telegram chat (string: sent as is, object: JSON prettified in a code block), returning is optional.

 Provided functions: